rainbow-me/rainbow/README.md

 # Rainbow Wallet

-A mobile wallet for dapps &amp; tokens.
-Currently focused on iOS.
+A mobile wallet for open finance and the decentralized web.

 ## Requirements